darrenlee-astrio/JsonEncryptor/README.md

 1. Go to [Workflow](https://github.com/darrenleeyx/JsonEncryptor/actions/workflows/ci.yml) and click on the latest workflow run.

-2. Navigate to the "Artifacts" section and download the artifacts named "WinForm".
+2. Navigate to the "Artifacts" section and download the artifacts named "JsonEncryptor.WinForm".

 3. Extract the downloaded artifacts.

-4. Run the WinForm.exe.
+4. Run JsonEncryptor.WinForm.exe.

 ## License
 This project is licensed under the [MIT License](LICENSE).